-- Car Parking: £97k overall net overspend, due to lower than expected income.
-This includes a projected loss of £92k in March due to Covid-19. - The overall cost of the homelessness was in-line with budget with additional homelessness prevention grant and additional net costs relating to the running of Town View Fields hostel. - Kerbside recycling: £81k overall net overspend excluding employee costs, due to a combination of reduced income from sale of recycling materials due to low demand and price.
+- Caravan Site: £83k net overspend, due to lower than budgeted income.
+This is mainly due to the delayed completion of the extension of the caravan site and the timing of the expiry of the management contract and retender exercise. - Car Parking: £59k overall net overspend, due to lower than expected income.
+This includes a projected loss of £110k in March due to Covid-19. - Additional net costs relating to the running of Town View Fields hostel £78k.

+Kerbside recycling: £81k overall net overspend excluding employee costs, due to a combination of reduced income from sale of recycling materials due to low demand and price.
 In addition there is an overspend of £206k on employees, including additional contract and agency staff of £133k and to £72k where the vacancy target could not be met.
 Both the vacancy target and the estimated income from sale of recyclables have been reduced for 2020/21.